arrow_back

 8 minutes to read

 Digital transformation is a pivotal strategic shift where businesses still relying on legacy technology turn to digital to maintain their competitive edge.
-Although most businesses have long been undertaking the process of digital transformation to improve business operations, the COVID-19 pandemic is estimated to have sped this process up by an average of three to seven years.
+Although most businesses had long been undertaking the process of digital transformation to improve business operations, the COVID-19 pandemic sped this process up by an average of three to seven years.
 And some businesses are much further along the path to digital transformation than others.

 Depending on the business type and the market in which it exists, the challenges faced when adapting and changing processes to move toward digitalization can present a myriad of challenges.
 While the outcomes are almost always entirely positive, new processes can be complex.
 Digital transformation requires a change not only to the status quo of a business's operational day-to-day, but a cultural shift in how business is approached, as teams learn to continually challenge the status quo and experiment.